DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/4 Sprites.md

 ![CustomSprites](Images/CustomSprites.JPG)

-//unity likes 100 x 100
+Parts of mine look okay but the ramps look very stretched.
+It's likely your sprites look bigger or larger than they should also.\
+This would be mainly cause by the size of image.
+The grid shown in Unitys Scene is 100 by 100 pixels.
+If your image is larger or smaller than this it will appear distorted.\
+An easy way to fix this is to scale the image to 100 by 100 in photoshop or we can do it with Unitys built in editor.\
+If you want to use the built in editor this is how :

+//In unity editor

-//Tile Sprites later\
+//Tile Sprites later

+### Backgrounds With Sprites

-Now let's get the background in.
-We are just going to do a simple but effective way of making a backgrounds.\
+Now let's get the background in here.
+We are just going to do a simple but effective way to make this.\
 Start by making a new Sprite, like we've done before, and name it "Background."